-The lodge is centered around a quiet lagoon which only the lodge has access to and the facilities are designed to take advantage of this position.
-Hammocks and comfortable seating is available on the dock to relax and watch the birds, bats and sunsets from this prime position and the bar area has the perfect seating to view inquisitive birds in the surrounding bush.
+The lodge is centered around a quiet lagoon that only the lodge has access to, and the facilities are designed to take advantage of this position.
+Hammocks and comfortable seating are available on the dock to relax and watch the birds, bats, and sunsets from this prime position.
+The bar area even has the perfect seating to view inquisitive birds in the surrounding bush.

 Final Impressions of Sani Lodge Ecuador

-To find out more about a trip to this amazing Amazon rainforest lodge, or for more information on Sani Lodge prices and availability please contact them directly via email.
-For any questions about what it’s like to stay in an Amazon rainforest lodge please comment below and I’ll try to answer as best I can!
+To find out more about a trip to this amazing Amazon rainforest lodge or for more information on Sani Lodge, including prices and availability, take a look at their website or contact them directly via email.